digitalocean/csi-digitalocean/README.md

 the annotation from the `csi-storageclass.yaml` and re-deploy it.
 This is based on the [recommended mechanism](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/container-storage-interface.md#recommended-mechanism-for-deploying-csi-drivers-on-kubernetes) of deploying CSI drivers on Kubernetes

-*Note that the deployment proposal to Kubernetes is still work in progress and not all of the written features are implemented.
+*Note that the deployment proposal to Kubernetes is still a work in progress and not all of the written features are implemented.
 When in doubt, open an issue or ask #sig-storage in [Kubernetes Slack](http://slack.k8s.io)*

 #### 3. Test and verify:

 Create a PersistentVolumeClaim.
-This makes sure a volume is created and provisioned on behalf of you:
+This makes sure a volume is created and provisioned on your behalf:

 ```
 apiVersion: v1